input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 standard regarding acronym casing: examples of always upcasing exist (Aeson) as well as examples of downcasing (``http-api-data``).
 One choice for consistency (or as much as is possible) should be made however.

+The use of a dedicated prefix for FFI bindings is common across languages, as it helps distinguish them from natively-defined identifiers.
+This can be important, as directly calling bindings might be much less safe, or come with more caveats around use.
+The exact choice of prefix varies: for consistency with our Purescript standards, we use `c_`.
+Furthermore, mandating a name match (apart from the prefix) makes it easy to see what identifier we're binding.

 The word ‘transaction’ (in both capitalized and non-capitalized form) comes up often in the context of Plutus-adjacent code; ‘tx’ is not ambiguous, and is